-Van Cleef Engineering Associates, LLC (formerly Cherry, Weber & Associates, P.C.) is pleased to submit the Consulting Engineer's 2018 Toll-Supported Bridge Annual Inspection Report for the Commission's following facilities:
+Van Cleef Engineering Associates, LLC is pleased to submit the Consulting Engineer's 2020 Toll-Supported Bridge Annual Inspection Report for the Commission's following facilities:

-- A. The seven (7) Toll Bridges (9 structures) - B. The thirteen (13) Toll-Supported (Non-Toll) Bridges - C. Various roadways and thirty-four (34) approach bridges serving the main river crossings - D. The Commission's Buildings and Grounds
+- A. The eight (8) Toll Bridges (10 structures) - B. The twelve (12) Toll-Supported (Non-Toll) Bridges - C. Various roadways and thirty-four (34) approach bridges serving the main river crossings - D. The Commission's Buildings and Grounds

-The 2018 Toll-Supported Bridge Annual Inspection Report summarizes our findings based on the 2018 Inspection of the Toll-Supported Bridges.
-An update of the 2017 inspection of the Toll Bridge Facilities was completed to indicate any material changes in the conclusion and recommendation report sections.
+The 2020 Toll-Supported Bridge Annual Inspection Report summarizes our findings based on the 2020 Inspection of the Toll-Supported Bridges.
+An update of the 2019 inspection of the Toll Bridge Facilities was completed to indicate any material changes in the conclusion and recommendation report sections.
 All Facilities are in operating condition.
-There are three (3) bridges listed as Structurally Deficient due to low load rating criteria and there are twenty-five (25) structures noted as Functionally Obsolete, which represents no change from last year.
+The Federal Highway Administration (FHWA) has revised the definition of Structurally Deficient bridges to consider only the physical condition of the bridge when determining if a bridge is Structurally Deficient.
+Based on this revision, the DRJTBC no longer has any Structurally Deficient bridges.
+In addition, FHWA no longer tracks the Functionally Obsolete metric in their archive data.

-The 2018 Annual Maintenance Report, which defines activities to be undertaken by the Commission's Maintenance staff, is published separately.
+The 2020 Annual Maintenance Report, which defines activities to be undertaken by the Commission's Maintenance staff, is published separately.